We often publish articles and then neglect them. However, after some time passes, the content becomes outdated and irrelevant.

 Google Search Console: to identify landing pages and link equity

-Google Analytics: to identify traffic and behavioral metrics
+Google Analytics: to identify traffic and behavioural metrics

 Keyword Positioning Tools: to identify keyword performance and positioning